 - 1.4-1.
 Program Education.
-CHD shall make these rules and all relevant educational pieces and required paperwork available electronically on its website and in hard-copy format at their respective offices. - 1.4-2.
+CHD shall make these rules and all relevant educational pieces and required paperwork available electronically on its website and in hard-copy format at their respective offices.. - 1.4-2.
 Subject to Available Funding.
 All offers submitted to the Nation are subject to the Nation's available funding with all purchases taking place pursuant to Land Management's Land Acquisition for Residential Leasing Standard Operating Procedure. - 1.4-3.
 Nation Determines Defects.
 The Nation reserves the sole right to determine whether defects exist in relation to the contingencies related to the title commitment, survey and environmental investigation required under Land Management's Land Acquisition for Residential Leasing Standard Operating Procedure. - 1.4-4.
 Real Estate Taxes.
 All homeowners, upon signing a residential lease, will be responsible for all taxes assessed against the improvements.
 The homeowner's real estate tax payment shall be the percentage of the total assessed taxes equal to the assessed value of the improvements divided by the assessed value of the improvements and the land combined plus any municipal fees and/or special assessments.
 If/when the property converts from tribal fee land to tribal trust land, the homeowner will have no tax responsibility for the improvements. - 1.4-5.
+Increased Lease Fee for Non-Tribal Members.
+If there is no tribal member party on the residential lease at the time it is entered, the lessee shall pay an increased annual residential lease fee equal the amount of taxes assessed against the land plus any municipal fees and/or special assessments.
+If/when the property converts from tribal fee land to tribal trust land, the lessee's annual residential lease fee will be held at the prior year's rate for the remaining duration of the lease. - 1.4-6.
 Financing.
-In the event a loan is required for the improvements, homeowners may secure said financing from Bay Bank or the Comprehensive Housing Division Finance Department, provided that any financing secured from the Comprehensive Housing Division is subject the Mortgage and Foreclosure law and any accompanying rules. - 1.4-6.
+In the event a loan is required for the improvements, homeowners may secure said financing from Bay Bank or the Comprehensive Housing Division Finance Department, provided that any financing secured from the Comprehensive Housing Division is subject the Mortgage and Foreclosure law and any accompanying rules.

+1.4-7.
 HIP Program E-Mail Address and Shared Drive.
 Comprehensive Housing Division shall work with the Nation's MIS Department to establish a HIP Program e-mail, which shall be available to accept all required submittals electronically, and a shared drive so that HIP Program documents may be jointly accessed by the Comprehensive Housing Division and Land Management.
 The Comprehensive Housing Division Residential Leasing Specialist shall be the HIP point of contact and the administrator of the shared HIP Program e-mail and shall be the only party to respond to buyer e-mails, except that the Acquisition Manager is authorized to respond to offers to purchase that require an immediate response outside of business hours in accordance with section 1.7-5.